 Autism is a complex condition that can impair social interaction, language, communication, and other day-to-day behaviors.
 Signs of the condition typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.

 Early diagnosis and intervention for young children, as well as diagnostic and support services for adults, is vital.
-As autistic children transition to adulthood, the need for supports and services do not diminish — required support may include behavioral, educational, vocational, medical, and family services.
+As autistic children transition to adulthood, the need for support and services do not diminish — required support may include behavioral, educational, vocational, medical, and family services.

 Early Signs of Autism

 First or early significant signs to look for in an autism assessment: